 Hazardous Materials in Phoenix

-The Fire Prevention's Special Hazards Unit is comprised of highly trained fire inspectors that are responsible for inspecting all facilities that store, use, manufacture or handle hazardous materials.
-The inspection process starts with a permit application that contains facility information and a hazardous material inventory statement (HMIS) that assists the Special Hazards Unit in determining fire code requirements as well as any required assessments and permits.
+The Fire Prevention's High Hazards Unit is comprised of highly trained fire inspectors that are responsible for inspecting all facilities that store, use, manufacture or handle hazardous materials.
+The inspection process starts with a permit application that contains facility information and a hazardous material inventory statement (HMIS) that assists the High Hazards Unit in determining fire code requirements as well as any required assessments and permits.
 An inspection of the facility is required and all noted corrections completed before the permits are issued.

 Forms & Information

 Hazardous Material Application